steven-aj/steven-aj.github.io/src/content/terms-of-use.md

   - use
   - steven a.j.
 ---
-## **Terms and Conditions**

 Welcome to my personal site.

 These terms and conditions outline the rules and regulations for the use of Steven A.J.'s Website, located at https://steven-aj.github.io.
+They are subject to change at the discretion of Steven A.J. and without notice.

 By accessing this website I assume you accept these terms and conditions.
 Do not continue to use Steven A.J. if you do not agree to take all of the terms and conditions stated on this page.